-In our work, we outline a general framework that integrates NFRs into the core of the MDD process and provide a detailed comparison among all the MDD approaches considered.
-We discuss two possible variants: an automatic (based on a predefined set of M2M transformations where, to put it simply, each transformation is designed to generate a PSM model that satisfies a given NFR/s; a MT knowledge repository is used to link transformations and NFRs) and an iterative one in which the designer itself chooses the most appropriate transformations for the given NFR scenario.
+In our work, we outline a general framework that integrates NFRs into the core of the MDD process and provides a detailed comparison of all the MDD approaches considered.
+We discuss two possible variants: an automatic (based on a predefined set of M2M transformations where, to put it simply, each transformation is designed to generate a PSM model that satisfies a given NFR/s; an MT knowledge repository is used to link transformations and NFRs) and an iterative one in which the designer itself chooses the most appropriate transformations for the given NFR scenario.

+The following figure shows the five alternatives we consider and compare in the paper.
 At this stage, the proposal is still at the theoretical level so theres plenty of (research) challenges that we need to solve to put this in practice (e.g. how to obtain the architectural knowledge from human experts and use it in automatic NFR-aware MDD processes).
-Therefore, we would really appreciate any input you can give us on this.

 To know more about our proposal you can read the full paper or take a look at the following presentation